Los Angeles EBEWE Compliance

 Water Audit

-Due Date: December 1st of your building’s compliance year.
+Due Date: December 1st of your building’s compliance year (based on LADBS Building ID)

 Penalties for Non-Compliance